Majdoddin/majdoddin.github.io/_posts/2024-04-02-dev-containers.md

 ```
 "workspaceMount": "source=${localWorkspaceFolder},target=/workspaces/assessor,type=bind,consistency=delegated",
 ```
-tells to mount your project folder to `/workspace/assessor` in the container.
+mounts your project folder to `/workspace/assessor` in the container.
 The changes will be mirrored.

 ```
 "workspaceFolder": "/workspaces/assessor",